As we move towards autumn and winter, it won't be long before we're up to our necks in mud and riding is just a distant memory.

-So, for 5 minutes let's forget the cons and focus purely on the pros of owning a horse (and there are plenty!)
-We've also asked some of our customers to tell us how horse ownership benefits them.
+So, for 5 minutes let's remind ourselves of all the benefits of owning a horse (and there are plenty!), while also looking at what some of our customers have to say.

 - Fresh air and exercise – perhaps the most obvious benefit of horse ownership is that it gets you outside in the fresh air and helps you to maintain an active lifestyle.
 But it isn’t just riding that will get your heart racing – tacking and un-tacking, mucking out, grooming and carrying heavy items back and forth will all help you build muscle and burn calories.
 These days it is too easy to lead a sedentary lifestyle, but not when you have a horse!
 "You get to experience the great outdoors from a unique viewpoint.
 The exhilaration you feel when galloping along blows away any cobwebs and cannot fail to lift your spirits" - Charlotte Edgar.

 - Develops confidence and self-esteem – horse riding is an independent rather than team sport and relies on you working hard to achieve a strong partnership with your horse.
 A large part of how your horse performs and behaves is down to you and you alone.
 It is one thing training your dog to sit and stay, and another teaching a 1,000 pound horse to move an inch to the left or an inch to the right.
 When your horse starts listening to you and doing as you ask, there is surely no greater feeling of accomplishment.
 "My beautiful 22yo TB has been my sanctuary through some tough times in life.
 My best friend always knows when I need cheering up" - Hannah Boast.